emansuetti/emansuetti/README.md

 - 👋 Hi, I’m @emansuetti
-- 👀 I’m interested in healthcare analytic language
+- 👀 I’m interested in healthcare analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning VBA for Excel and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tools to help further my understanding of technical languages
 - 📫 How to reach me

 <!---